TargetX-i46/target-x/src/main/java/com/i46/otp/README.txt

 remove the comment for testing, and comment the other line that is for prod.
 In prod environment, make sure to comment the test lines again.

-Before running the scripts on each machine, run this command manually based on next.txt key
-#nmcli connection add type wifi con-name 75bab779c3fac998732ccbfa8f9160ee autoconnect no ssid 75bab779c3fac998732ccbfa8f9160ee
+Before running the scripts on each machine, run this command manually on the gateway.
+This is based on next.txt of the devices the gateway wants to detect nmcli connection add type wifi con-name ebeccfefae5fb095a524d6eae466170b autoconnect no ssid ebeccfefae5fb095a524d6eae466170b nmcli connection add type wifi con-name 55bf04a61467ba92692bd4a6b11ee6e0 autoconnect no ssid 55bf04a61467ba92692bd4a6b11ee6e0

-After running once, place this script in crontab
+After running the manual commands, place this script in crontab
-# * * * * * /opt/utils/auth.sh 3005 3006

-Test

 Run from IoT gateway:
+sudo su
+crontab -e
-./auth.sh 3005 3006
+* * * * * /opt/utils/gateway/auth.sh 3005 3006 >> /opt/utils/gateway.log

 Run from device (3005, etc.):
-./auth.sh iot-gateway
+sudo su
+crontab -e
+* * * * * /opt/utils/device3005/auth.sh gateway >> /opt/utils/device.log